SweBarre/docker-files/rpi3build/README.md

 #Environment variables
 ```
 DEBEMAIL		: your email address in changelog
 DEBBFULLNAME	: your full name in changelog
 FINAL_UID		: chown the final debs and/or config to UID
-JOBS		: specify -j to make (for examiple -j4)
+MAKE_PARAMS		: specify -j to make (for examiple -j4)
 CHANGE_MESSAGE	: message in debian/changelog (defaults to "My kernel build")
 ```